v4ltages/v4ltages/README.md

 ### Hey 👋🏻

-[GitLab](https://gitlab.com/v4ltages) / [Voltages.me](https://voltages.me) / [Buy me a tea](https://ko-fi.com/voltages) or support me directly through GitHub Sponsors
+[GitLab](https://gitlab.com/v4ltages) / [voltag.es](https://voltag.es) / [Buy me a tea](https://ko-fi.com/voltages) or support me directly through [GitHub Sponsors](https://github.com/sponsors/v4ltages)

 Junior IT-Specialist.
-Currently enrolled at a university to continue my studies into information technology.
+Currently enrolled at TalTech to continue my studies into information technology.
 Tinkering around with server's and software.

 Might be a otaku, Try to create things, Run virtual machines, Administrate, Design aswell as have a bit of a photography interest.
 Tea, Coffee and sleepless nights.